sergiogonzalezch/NOVA/README.md

-🌟 NOVA - Responsive Website Template
+#NOVA - Responsive Website Template
 NOVA is a web design template created for a fictional company.
 Built with HTML, CSS, and JavaScript, this template is fully responsive, ensuring an optimal experience on any device.

 📌 Features